TTR 1: Zum King's Palace

 Grandaunt Ngeng will not wed!

-A young wild woman with magical tracking abilities: Ilira.
-A cautious and investigative Gul bodyguard: Brook.
+A young wild woman with magical tracking abilities: Ilyra.
+A cautious and investigative Gul bodyguard: Brooke.
 A legendary gentleman Zum thief: Alaric.
 These three are contacted by the vizier to the throne, to meet at the Second Market Docks.
 A water wrestling match is overseen at the docks by Karor (sentient tiger) and Good Captain Fintan (greasy leather-clad stranger).

-Ilira watches the scene from a nearby side-dock-street.
-Brook avoids the wrestling at the outer edges of the Second Market Docks, keeping to himself.
+Ilyra watches the scene from a nearby side-dock-street.
+Brooke avoids the wrestling at the outer edges of the Second Market Docks, keeping to himself.
 Jubilo, asshole puppeteer and man-on-the-run, enjoys the show.

-Brook excitedly follows the vizier back to the palace to investigate, Ilira and Jubilo following.
-Ilira catches a gentlemanly-thiefly-looking character enter the docks and exclaim, “Sorry I’m late!”
+Brooke excitedly joins the vizier back to the palace to investigate, Ilyra and Jubilo following.
+Ilyra catches a gentlemanly-thiefly-looking character enter the docks and exclaim, “Sorry I’m late!”
 Jubilo notices that Good Captain Fintan is on their trail.
 They exchange winks.

 Naus, the royal guard outside the palace, is experiencing a strong allergic reaction to cat hair.
-Brook attempts to scale the building but slides back to earth, dizzy on solid ground.
+Brooke attempts to scale the building but slides back to earth, dizzy on solid ground.
 Inside the palace nearly every object is canny-ware.
 The Front Doors whisper suspicion towards the Peacock Fan.
 The Bolster Pillow weeps, heartbroken that the king has been sleeping with his Scepter instead of her.
 The Writing Bench has been transcribing Witch Folk songs.
-Ilira starts to write one herself, but the writing bench becomes uncomfortable with her using the pen.
-Ilira notices and stops.
-The Chamber Pot is useless.
+Ilyra starts to write one herself, but the Writing Bench becomes uncomfortable with her using the pen.
+Ilyra notices and stops.
+The Chamber Pot is blind and deaf, uselessly interrupting Jubilo.
 The Veranda Door died last week.
 “Sickness,” says the Peacock Fan.

 Outside, a river separates the palace from the Great Wood.
 In the middle of the river is a small islet that can be hopped on to cross shores.
 Two tracks lead towards the palace.
 On the left bank is a shore of mud that recently washed away any clues that could have been offered.
 On the northeast side of the bank is quite a scene: piles of cat fur, all colors and patterns.
 Between the piles, tracks of at least seven people.